metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_cluster_v1beta1_manifest.md

 Required:

-- `retention_period` (String) RetentionPeriod for the stored metricsNote VictoriaMetrics has data/ and indexdb/ foldersmetrics from data/ removed eventually as soon as partition leaves retention periodreverse index data at indexdb rotates once at the half of configured retention periodhttps://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#retention
+- `retention_period` (String) RetentionPeriod for the stored metrics Note VictoriaMetrics has data/ and indexdb/ folders metrics from data/ removed eventually as soon as partition leaves retention period reverse index data at indexdb rotates once at the half of configured retention period https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#retention

 Optional:

-- `cluster_version` (String) ClusterVersion defines default images tag for all components.it can be overwritten with component specific image.tag value.
+- `cluster_version` (String) ClusterVersion defines default images tag for all components. it can be overwritten with component specific image.tag value.
-- `image_pull_secrets` (Attributes List) ImagePullSecrets An optional list of references to secrets in the same namespaceto use for pulling images from registriessee https://kubernetes.io/docs/concepts/containers/images/#referring-to-an-imagepullsecrets-on-a-pod (see [below for nested schema](#nestedatt--spec--image_pull_secrets))
+- `image_pull_secrets` (Attributes List) ImagePullSecrets An optional list of references to secrets in the same namespace to use for pulling images from registries see https://kubernetes.io/docs/concepts/containers/images/#referring-to-an-imagepullsecrets-on-a-pod (see [below for nested schema](#nestedatt--spec--image_pull_secrets))
-- `license` (Attributes) License allows to configure license key to be used for enterprise features.Using license key is supported starting from VictoriaMetrics v1.94.0.See: https://docs.victoriametrics.com/enterprise.html (see [below for nested schema](#nestedatt--spec--license))
+- `license` (Attributes) License allows to configure license key to be used for enterprise features.
+Using license key is supported starting from VictoriaMetrics v1.94.0.
+See: https://docs.victoriametrics.com/enterprise.html (see [below for nested schema](#nestedatt--spec--license))
-- `paused` (Boolean) Paused If set to true all actions on the underlying managed objects are notgoing to be performed, except for delete actions.
+- `paused` (Boolean) Paused If set to true all actions on the underlying managed objects are not going to be performed, except for delete actions.
-- `replication_factor` (Number) ReplicationFactor defines how many copies of data make amongdistinct storage nodes
+- `replication_factor` (Number) ReplicationFactor defines how many copies of data make among distinct storage nodes
-- `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run theVMSelect, VMStorage and VMInsert Pods.
+- `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run the VMSelect, VMStorage and VMInsert Pods.
-- `use_strict_security` (Boolean) UseStrictSecurity enables strict security mode for componentit restricts disk writes accessuses non-root user out of the boxdrops not needed security permissions
+- `use_strict_security` (Boolean) UseStrictSecurity enables strict security mode for component it restricts disk writes access uses non-root user out of the box drops not needed security permissions
 - `vminsert` (Attributes) (see [below for nested schema](#nestedatt--spec--vminsert))
 - `vmselect` (Attributes) (see [below for nested schema](#nestedatt--spec--vmselect))
 - `vmstorage` (Attributes) (see [below for nested schema](#nestedatt--spec--vmstorage))